Slow Food: The History of an Idea

 The Manifesto in Defense of Raw Milk Cheeses is drawn up, launching the international Slow Cheese campaign.

-Master of Food, a new educational project for adults, is launched.
+The Master of Food program, a new educational project for adults, is launched by Slow Food Italy.

-The Slow Food Foundation for Biodiversity is formed to support the Presidia, Ark of Taste and former Slow Food Award.
+The Slow Food Foundation for Biodiversity is formed.

 The first edition of Terra Madre – the world meeting of food communities – is held concurrently with the Salone del Gusto in Turin, Italy, attracting about 5,000 delegates from 130 countries.

-Genoa hosts the first Slow Fish fair dedicated to sustainable fishing and fish consumption.
+Genoa hosts the first Slow Fish fair dedicated to sustainable and artisanal fishing.

 Slow Food Japan is created.

-The Salão das Comunidades do Alimento event is launched, the first large-scale traditional food event organized by Slow Food in Brazil (Belo Horizonte).
+The Salão das Comunidades do Alimento event is launched, the first large-scale traditional food event organized by Slow Food in Brazil.

 Slow Food UK is created.

-The fifth International Slow Food Congress is held in Puebla, Mexico, with 600 delegates from around the world.
+The fifth International Slow Food Congress is held in Puebla, Mexico, with 600 international delegates.
+The Declaration of Puebla is ratified as a pledge to continue the journey started 18 years earlier.

 The first regional Terra Madre events are held in Brazil and Belarus.